-THE SOUTHEAST COLLABORATORY FOR STRUCTURAL

-GENOMICS (SECSG) is one of seven original pilot centers for structural genomics established by the NIH.
-It aims to develop, integrate, and test all of the constituents for carrying out costeffective and high throughput structural genomics research.
+THE SOUTHEAST COLLABORATORY FOR STRUCTURAL GENOMICS (SECSG) is one of seven original pilot centers for structural genomics established by the NIH.
+It aims to develop, integrate, and test all of the constituents for carrying out cost-effective and high throughput structural genomics research.

-THE SOUTHEAST COLLABORATORY FOR HIGH-FIELD

-BIOMOLECULAR NMR is an inter-institutional resource dedicated to the development and application of new NMR methods for biomolecular studies.
-It provides 900 MHz NMR access in addition to existing 800 MHz access.
+THE SOUTHEAST COLLABORATORY FOR HIGH-FIELD BIOMOLECULAR NMR (SECNMR) is an NIH-sponsored interinstitutional resource center dedicated to the development and application of new NMR methods for biomolecular studies.
+It provides access to high field NMR instrumentation, including 900 MHz NMR, for scientists in the Southeast region of the country.